At Issue

 We are happy to report and shameless enough to share the latest mention of Wittehaus in the press.

-NC Architecture - AIA NC Single-family Residential Firm Issue
+NC Architecture - AIA NC Single-Family Residential Firm Issue

 A quick introduction of our work by way of two projects.
 Somehow they managed to showcase my family while they were at it.